 The Fourth Amendment was written to protect citizens from abuse by government officials.
 It prevents law enforcement from harassing and targeting citizens without justification.
 Stop and frisk appears to be a brazen violation of the Fourth Amendment, which is why the courts have ruled against the policy.
 Conservatives, who typically have a deep appreciation for the Constitution should be alarmed that such a program could even exist.

 Stop and frisk is more than just unconstitutional — it is unnecessary.
 As stated previously, the statistics show that the program does not curtail crime.
 Instead, it allows police officers to violate the rights of citizens without cause.
 There are far more effective ways to curb criminal activity.
 Indeed, over the past year, the national crime rate has decreased without the use of such measures.

 It is essential that those who value liberty oppose programs such as stop and frisk.
 This is not what the nation’s founders would have wanted, nor is it desirable for individuals who are leery of the state.
-Giving up our rights for a veneer of security will eventually strip us of both freedom and security.We value your comments!
-Please weigh in on our comment section below.
+Giving up our rights for a veneer of security will eventually strip us of both freedom and security.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com